jonathonmcmurray/ws.q/README.md

 A simple set of modules for using WebSockets in KDB+/q

-`ws-handler` is a generic wrapper for `.z.ws` in order to allow different handlers to be defined depending on wether the q session is a client or server for the present connection.

 `ws-client` provides function `.ws.open` to open a WebSocket as a client, allowing definition of a per- socket callback function, tracked in a keyed table `.ws.w`